Evolved Media/Mental Toughness/Elite Travel Hacks: Turn Airports and Ho...

 The difference isn't luck.
 It's system.

-Sales reps spend 22% of their time traveling, yet most waste those hours scrolling social media or catching up on email.
-Meanwhile, global business travel spending hits $1.64 trillion in 2025 — money that could be generating ROI instead of just covering expenses.
+Field reps lose a real slice of every week to travel, yet most of those hours get burned scrolling social media or catching up on email.
+Meanwhile, global business travel spending is projected to reach $1.57 trillion in 2025, according to the GBTA — money that could be generating ROI instead of just covering expenses.

-The typical three-day domestic trip costs $990-$1,293, with lodging eating 34% of your budget.
+The average business trip runs about $1,293, with airfare eating 34% of the budget and lodging another 28% (Runzheimer/Motus).
 But here's what separates elite performers: they don't just manage these costs — they weaponize their travel infrastructure for revenue generation.

 Think about it.
 You're already paying for the hotel room, the flight, the airport time.
 The question isn't whether to travel — it's how to extract maximum value from every dollar and every minute.